Error measurements for a quantum annealer using the one-dimensional Ising model with twisted boundaries: Introduction

 There is a growing literature on error correction in quantum annealing.
-Most of these studies focus upon the effect of coupling to an external bath rather than control errors \cite{Jordan(2006),Lidar(2008),Young(2013)-1,Quiroz(2012),Ganti(2013)}.
+Most of the studies focus upon the effect of coupling to an external bath rather than control errors \cite{Jordan(2006),Lidar2009,Lidar(2008),Young(2013)-1,Quiroz(2012),Ganti(2013)}.
 The work in \cite{Young(2013),Pudenz(2014),Matsuura(2019)} does mention techniques that can reduce the effect of control errors, at the cost of some overhead, but cannot completely eliminate them.
+For the purposes of this study there are two kinds of relevant noise processes, the dissipation which occurs on a time scale comparable or faster than the system dynamics, and slower noise which appears fixed with respect to these timescales and acts as effective random field terms.
+The role of the faster noise is to hasten relaxation to a thermal distribution, while the slower noise (referred to as control errors) is what is directly measured in the experiments we report.

-Since control errors are unavoidable in a realistic system, it is imperative that we understand the nature of these errors and their effects on computation.
-The study in \cite{Young(2013)} focuses mainly upon reduction of control errors without systematically identifying their root cause.
+While the present study is dedicated to the consequences rather than the physical origins of the noise in flux qubit quantum annealers, we note other literature describing this noise as due to interactions of the qubit with magnetic defects in the chip substrate \cite{Kumar(2016)}.
+It typically takes a profile with a $\frac{1}{f}$ type frequency profile, meaning that the noise contains both high and low frequency components.
+The low frequency components can be treated as effectively static control errors, and are responsible for the effects that we report here.

-We demonstrate that the effects of control errors can be counter-intuitive, giving non-uniform distributions within a degenerate manifold even for uncorrelated errors.
-We further argue that this effect captures error-causing noise that would be missed if we try to measure the errors with a different protocol.
+We examine experimentally the effect of control errors on the annealer constructed by D-Wave Systems, which mimics an Ising spin system.
+Our experiment shows a non-uniform distribution within a ground state manifold that can be explained by classical Boltzmann distributions under the influence of field control errors, demonstrating that even small errors affect the solution to strikingly simple problems.
+The fact that such a simple system subject to uniform noise can produce a non-uniform, but regular and predictable distribution, is an interesting mathematical result on its own, and to the best of our knowledge has not been previously reported in the literature.